golang/go/doc/godebug.md

 see the [runtime documentation](/pkg/runtime#hdr-Environment_Variables) and the [go command documentation](/cmd/go#hdr-Build_and_test_caching).

+### Go 1.28

+Go 1.28 added a new `epollpwait2` setting on Linux that controls whether the network poller uses the `epoll_pwait2` system call, when available (Linux 5.11+ and not blocked by seccomp), instead of `epoll_wait`.
+The `epoll_pwait2` call accepts a nanosecond-precision timeout, removing the implicit 1ms rounding that `epoll_wait` applies to sub-millisecond deadlines.
+To limit the increase in wakeup frequency that would otherwise result from losing `epoll_wait`'s implicit 1ms coalescing, the runtime applies graduated bucketing: delays under 100µs round up to the nearest microsecond, under 1ms to the nearest 10µs, under 10ms to the nearest 100µs, and longer delays to the nearest millisecond, so that timers within the same bucket share a single wakeup.
+The default `epollpwait2=0` retains the existing `epoll_wait` behavior.
+Setting `epollpwait2=1` opts in to nanosecond-precision wakeups.
+This setting has no effect on non-Linux platforms or when running on Linux kernels older than 5.11.

 ### Go 1.27

 Go 1.27 removed the `gotypesalias` setting, as noted in the [Go 1.22](#go-122) section.